 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

 While COVID-19 cases continue to rise and fall around the world, some countries have started opening their borders to travelers.
 On July 1, the European Union Council released recommendations for EU member countries to lift restrictions and allow travelers from a select number of countries outside the EU.
-Many EU nations have already lifted restrictions to allow visitors from other EU countries.
+Many EU nations have lifted restrictions to allow visitors from other EU countries.
 This map offers the latest EU COVID-19 travel data and guidelines.

 Many of these countries require proof of a negative COVID-19 test before travelers depart their own country or upon arrival, and in some cases, the time period of the COVID-19 test result is proving almost impossible for travelers.
 Those who test positive on arrival may be required to quarantine.

 Despite these precautions, COVID-19 has not gone away – it remains a serious risk throughout the world, and many countries and regions have seen a resurgance of the virus.

 But the desire to travel hasn't gone away, either.
 Recent news of COVID-19 vaccines being rolled out has caused a surge in travel bookings.
 Yet it will be several months before those vaccinces are widely available.

 If you do choose to travel in the meantime, how can you do so safely?